zulily/dropship-agent/README.md

 What For?
 ---------

 Implement a dropship agent if you wish to have code that runs before and after your target application.
-For example, you may wish to [https://github.com/zulily/dropship-statsd-agent](start up some threads that send JMX metrics to statsd).
+For example, you may wish to [start up some threads that send JMX metrics to statsd](https://github.com/zulily/dropship-statsd-agent).

 How?
 ----